 - 7.4 To ensure that the requirements of the Duty to Cooperate are met with neighbouring authorities Blackpool, Fylde and Wyre Councils along with Lancashire County Council have jointly drawn up a Memorandum of Understanding (MOU).
 This MOU formalises the dialogue that takes place between the four authorities providing for cross boundary cooperation and collaboration on relevant strategic matters. - 7.5 The MOU provides for regular quarterly officer meetings and representatives of the Lancashire Enterprise Partnership and the transport authorities are invited to these meetings.
 In addition a Joint Member and Officer Advisory Group which comprises councillors and senior officers from the four authorities oversees the work under the Duty to Cooperate.
-A key remit of this group is to resolve difficult and sensitive issues reaching a common understanding. - 7.6 In 2019/20 Blackpool Council has continued to engage with neighbouring authorities of Fylde and Wyre Borough Council's, and Lancashire County Council on key strategic issues that affect the area and wider sub-region, building on collaborative work which has been ongoing for many years between the four authorities.
+A key remit of this group is to resolve difficult and sensitive issues reaching a common understanding. - 7.6 In 2020/21 Blackpool Council has continued to engage with neighbouring authorities of Fylde and Wyre Borough Council's, and Lancashire County Council on key strategic issues that affect the area and wider sub-region, building on collaborative work which has been ongoing for many years between the four authorities.
 This work has focused on aligning the emerging Local Plans being prepared by each authority with the policy framework for the area.

-- 7.7 The same can be said for engagement with other organisations, particularly relating to local and regional infrastructure, including the Environment Agency, the Highways Agency, Historic England and United Utilities. - 7.8 A large number of public and private bodies and local residents and businesses have also been regularly engaged and consulted throughout the plan-making process as set out in the Council's Statement of Community Involvement (2014). - 7.9 Key activities undertaken in 2019/20 include: - Meetings at officer level held with neighbouring authorities focused on local plan partial reviews, joint working on the Fylde coast, Minerals and Waste, flood risk, housing, employment and transport related matters. - Ongoing engagement with the Fylde Peninsular Water Management Group, as well as utility, education, health and transport providers to inform continued work on developing policy and evidence base documents including the Infrastructure Delivery Plan.
+- 7.7 The same can be said for engagement with other organisations, particularly relating to local and regional infrastructure, including the Environment Agency, the Highways Agency, Historic England and United Utilities. - 7.8 A large number of public and private bodies and local residents and businesses have also been regularly engaged and consulted throughout the plan-making process as set out in the Council's Statement of Community Involvement (2020). - 7.9 Key activities undertaken in 2020/21 include: - Meetings at officer level held with neighbouring authorities focused on emerging Blackpool Local Plan Part 2: Site Allocations and Development Management Policies document; Fylde and Wyre Councils Local Plan Partial Reviews; and the Joint Lancashire Minerals and Waste Local Plan Review. - Ongoing engagement with the Fylde Peninsular Water Management Group, as well as utility, education, health and transport providers to inform continued work on developing policy and evidence base documents. - Agreeing a Duty to Cooperate draft Statement of Common Ground in relation to the Blackpool Local Plan Part 2: Site Allocations and Development Management Policies document with Fylde and Wyre Councils, Lancashire County Council and the Marine Management Organisation.